openzipkin/brave-example/README.md

 Just run `docker-compose up`.

 Armeria starts by default.
-To use a different project, set the `PROJECT` variable first.
+To use a different version of the project, set the `VERSION` variable.

-Ex. `PROJECT=webmvc25-jetty docker-compose up`
+Ex. `VERSION=webmvc25-jetty docker-compose up`

 ## Starting the services from source